t1gu1/triforce-nvim-based-on-lazyvim/README.md

 A nice config based on [LazyVim](https://github.com/LazyVim/LazyVim).

-First, refer to the [documentation](https://lazyvim.github.io/installation) to get started and get info of what i don't custimized!
+First, refer to the [documentation](https://lazyvim.github.io/installation) to get started and get info of what i don't customized!

 Then clone it: `git clone https://github.com/t1gu1/lazyvim-config ~/.config/nvim`